DURHAM CITY AUDIO TOUR

 The southern defensive or inner ring contained the Castle and Cathedral.
 Later the Market Place was included in an outer defensive section.
 The wall had its main purpose of fortification on the open northern section as the east, west, and southern sections had the looping River Wear as its main defence.
 The north wall included St Nicholas's church which had its northern wall built of great strength.

-Many of you may remember the Market Place is where the solitary Policeman stood in his box directing the traffic, but with the new city centre bypass created in the 1970’s the Policeman has gone.
+Many of you may remember the Market Place is where the solitary Policeman stood in his box directing the traffic, but with the new city centre bypass created in 1966/7 the Policeman has gone on 18th November 1975.
 For many years there was a Fountain in the Market Place, which in the latter years was surmounted with a statue of Neptune.
 The fountain was the main source of the city's water supply until 1849 [1], and now that it has been removed a cross set into the stone road mark its former position.
 The statue was repaired before being sited in Wharton Park above the Railway Station.
 It was later moved again when the Market Place was developed and has been returned close to its original site.

 We shall now travel towards the Castle and Cathedral up Fleshergate, so called because of the number of butchers that used to be situated here.
 As we walk up Saddler Street we should stop before we approach Owengate.
 Across this road stood the Great Northern Gateway which stood 60' high and was the main fortification of the inner defensive ring.
 It was also the County gaol until Durham prison was built in 1819.
 The gateway was unfortunately removed in 1820 to aid vehicular traffic up to the Cathedral [43].